 I discovered l’Anecdote at the end of 2015, a few months after its opening.
 Not very attracted by its location, in a quite boring area between the busy hubs of Gare de Lyon train station, Bastille and the Arsenal Port, I went there first because it was a new venue for the Marcello Song System (still organised here every second Thursday, from 20:30 to 00:00), of which I am addicted.

 And I was lucky discovering this new place: cheap beers (happy hour until 22:00), friendly staff, mixed clients, it is a very nice place to chill when you have time to, either along the counter and its daily newspapers, or at a table, along the shelves where you can find and borrow the numerous books (and a few games – cards, dices…) of the bar.

 At lunchtime, L’Anecdote becomes a restaurant with a daily changing menu offering about 3 options per course (of which at least a vegetarian dish in each course!).
-It also serves dinner on Mondays and Tuesdays, and the other evenings it is still possible to order a simple meal, like a platter of cheese or cold meat, beetroot hummus or baked camembert…
+It also serves a selection of simpler dishes at dinner, like platters of cheese or cold meat, beetroot hummus or baked camembert…

 L’Anecdote is also very art-oriented, with regular concerts (mostly French ”chanson”), open mic sessions (called ”scènes ouvertes”), art exhibitions, and now even poetry slam sessions.

-If you go there, an extra tip is to have a look to the very cute rue Crémieux, one of the most charming unexpected streets of Paris (1 minute walk to the South-East on rue de Bercy).
+If you go there, an extra tip is to have a look to the very cute rue Crémieux, one of the most charming unexpected streets of Paris (1 min walk towards Gare de Lyon).